-(6) Qualification test guide (QTG)
+(5) Qualification test guide (QTG)

 - (i) The QTG is the primary reference document used for evaluating an FSTD.
-It contains test results, statements of compliance and other information for the evaluator to assess if the FSTD meets the test criteria described in this AMC. - (ii) The FSTD operator (in the case of a BITD the manufacturer) should submit a QTG which includes the following: - (A) A title page with FSTD operator (in the case of a BITD the manufacturer) and approval authority signature blocks. - (B) An FSTD information page (for each configuration in the case of convertible FSTDs) providing: - (a) FSTD operator's FSTD identification number, for a BITD the model and serial number. - (b) aeroplane model and series being simulated- for FNPTs and BITDs aeroplane model or class being simulated. - (c) references to aerodynamic data or sources for aerodynamic model. - (d) references to engine data or sources for engine model. - (e) references to flight control data or sources for flight controls model.
+It contains test results, statements of compliance and other information for the evaluator to assess if the FSTD meets the test criteria described in this AMC. - (ii) The FSTD operator (in the case of a BITD the manufacturer) should submit a QTG which includes the following: - (A) A title page with FSTD operator (in the case of a BITD the manufacturer) and approval authority signature blocks. - (B) An FSTD information page (for each configuration in the case of convertible FSTDs) providing: - FSTD operator's FSTD identification number, for a BITD the model and serial number. aeroplane model and series being simulated- for FNPTs and BITDs aeroplane model or class being simulated. - references to aerodynamic data or sources for aerodynamic model. - references to engine data or sources for engine model. - references to flight control data or sources for flight controls model. - avionic equipment system identification where the revision level affects the training and checking capability of the FSTD. - FSTD model and manufacturer. - date of FSTD manufacture. - FSTD computer identification. - visual system type and manufacturer (if fitted); and - motion system type and manufacturer (if fitted).